gardener-attic/gardenctl/README.md

 ## Prerequisites

 To build `gardenctl` from sources you need to have a running Golang environment with `dep` as dependency management system.
-Moreover, since `gardenctl` allows to execute `kubectl` as well a running `kubectl` installation is recommended, but not required.
+Moreover, since `gardenctl` allows to execute `kubectl` as well as a running `kubectl` installation is recommended, but not required.
 Please check this [description](https://github.com/gardener/gardener/blob/master/docs/development/local_setup.md) for further details.

 ## Build `gardenctl` from source